Skip to main content

 Restricted roads are usually located in residential and built-up areas where there are lots of people.
 They often have street lights on them, placed no more than 200 yards apart.

-We are making this change to:
+We made this change to:

 • reduce the number of collisions and severe injuries from them (also reducing the impact on the NHS from treating the people who are injured)